Confidentiality and Data Protection – Member Firms

 - We may also collect data from others who are associated with you and your membership such as your employees or representatives such as business contact details including e-mail address used for business correspondence.

-- Personal information required from an employee for the administration and setting up of training portals and courses, we may also collect details regarding event attendance, dietary requirements and the need for any disability access etc when attending an event.
+- Personal information required from an employee for the administration and setting up of training portals and courses, we may also collect details regarding event attendance, dietary requirements and the need for any disability access etc. when attending an event.

-- We also collect information from publically available sources and third party databases made available to the insurance industry for the purposes of reducing fraud and financial crime as well as any other databases where your personal data may be held and processing is necessary for the fulfilment of a contract with you
+- We also collect information from publicly available sources and third party databases made available to the insurance industry for the purposes of reducing fraud and financial crime as well as any other databases where your personal data may be held and processing is necessary for the fulfilment of a contract with you

 - Information about your use of our website such as your IP address ,which is a unique number identifying your computer including personal data using cookies